 All Google-specified attributes are accepted by Bing.
 Bing’s requirements for these fields accommodate Google’s requirements (such as min/max lengths) for parity across both merchant centers.
-However not all Google’s fields are used by Bing Merchant Center ignores those that are of no use at this time.
+However not all Google’s fields are used by Bing.
+Bing Merchant Center ignores those that are of no use at this time.

 Note: Bing does not support .bz2.